bdaiinstitute/spot_ros2/spot_examples/docs/spot_in_circle.md

    - `claim` → claims control of the robot.
    - `power_on` → turns the robot on.
    - `stand` → commands the robot to stand up.
-4. If `use_arm = True`, the robot's arm is assumed to be active and used to point at a target (in this case, the center of the circular trajectory spot is moving in).
+4. If an arm is detected, the robot's arm is assumed to be active and used to point at a target (in this case, the center of the circular trajectory spot is moving in).

 ---